khaosans/basic-chat/evaluators/README.md

 ## Overview

-The LLM Judge Evaluator uses OpenAI's GPT models to assess code quality, test coverage, documentation, architecture, security, and performance of the codebase.
+The LLM Judge Evaluator uses the built-in Ollama setup to assess code quality, test coverage, documentation, architecture, security, and performance of the codebase.
 It runs as a separate job in the CI pipeline after unit tests pass.

 ## Files